Military ground snake: Parasitism

 Parasitism is not understood very well in the context of snake ecology.
 The only inferences that have been made are those with the influence on natural populations.
 It is thought to be related to the snakes feeding behavior and immunological resistance.
 Two parasites were discovered in the subspecies orinus and merremi.
-The first were adults of the nematod Ophidiascaris sp. in the stomach.
+The first were adults of the nematode Ophidascaris sp. in the stomach.
 Also cystacaths of the acanthocephalan Oligatanthorynchus spira were in the peritoneum.
 The prevalence found in the four different regions, northern and southern coastal Atlantic forest and northern and southern inland Atlantic forest, were observed in Pizatto's and Marques' study.
 The lowest prevalence was seen in the northern coastal Atlantic forest.
 The level of parasite infestation did not differ between the males and females.
 Female reproductive status was unaffected by the level of infection, nor was the number of eggs she carried.
 The male reproductive system was unaffected by the level of infestation as well.